-Iowa Code § 96.5-2-a provides:
+Iowa Code section 96.5(2)a provides:

-An individual shall be disqualified for benefits:
+An individual shall be disqualified for benefits, regardless of the source of the individual's wage credits:

 - 2. Discharge for misconduct.
 If the department finds that the individual has been discharged for misconduct in connection with the individual's employment: - a.
-The individual shall be disqualified for benefits until the individual has worked in and has been paid wages for insured work equal to ten times the individual's weekly benefit amount, provided the individual is otherwise eligible.
+The disqualification shall continue until the individual has worked in and has been paid wages for insured work equal to ten times the individual's weekly benefit amount, provided the individual is otherwise eligible.